johanbrook/johanbrook.com/src/site/now.md

 …I've started making more cocktails at home.
 Classic #coronaactivity.
 I got myself a proper shaker kit for my birthday, with some base spirits.
 It's super fun to make Old Fashioneds, Boulevardiers, and Gimlets!

+## Reading

-…I've finished a few books:
+I've finished a few books:

 - "Godfather", by Mario Puzo
 - "Ismael", by Daniel Quinn